-This rating methodology replaces US RMBS Surveillance Methodology published in February 2019.
-We added a footnote for further transparency on our approach to monitoring transactions, and we made limited editorial updates.
-The updates do not change the substantive approach of the methodology.
+This rating methodology replaces US RMBS Surveillance Methodology published in July 2020.
+We clarified our approach on guarantees in the "Pool Size" sections, and we made limited editorial updates.

 Introduction

 This report describes our surveillance approach for pre-2009 US RMBS Prime Jumbo, Alt-A, Option ARM, Subprime, Scratch and Dent, Second Lien and Manufactured Housing transactions.